ktorio/ktor-documentation/topics/creating_interactive_website.md

 As you can see, we are using FTL syntax to define, access, and iterate over variables.
 The variable `entries` which we loop over has the type `kotlin.collections.List<com.example.BlogEntry>`.
 This is simply the fully-qualified name of a Kotlin `List<BlogEntry>`.
 However, we haven't created the `BlogEntry` class yet, but now that we are referencing it, it seems like a good time to fix that!

-> If you'd like to learn more about Freemarker's syntax, check out [their official documentation](https://freemarker.apache.org/docs/dgui_quickstart.html).
+> If you'd like to learn more about FreeMarker's syntax, check out [their official documentation](https://freemarker.apache.org/docs/dgui_quickstart.html).

 ### Define a model for the journal entries {id="define_model"}

-As defined by our usage in the Freemarker template, the `BlogEntry` class needs two attributes: a `headline` and a `body`, both of type `String`.
-Let's create a file named `BlogEntry.kt` next to `Application.kt`, and fill it with the corresponding Kotlin data class, which can then be injected into the template:
+As defined by our usage in the FreeMarker template, the `BlogEntry` class needs two attributes: a `headline` and a `body`, both of type `String`.
+Let's create a file named `BlogEntry.kt` in the `com.example` package, and fill it with the corresponding Kotlin data class, which can then be injected into the template:

 ```kotlin
 ```